 JCDHE follows the Johnson County Code of Regulations for Solid Waste Management (2010 Edition) when investigating the dumping complaints.
 These regulations and resolutions are available by contacting the Environment Division at (913) 715-6900.

 Examples of illegal dumping complaints include:

 - trash and wood debris brought in from off site

 - orphaned containers such as one-gallon, five-gallon, or even 55-gallon drums

 - construction/demolition debris

 If you witness illegal dumping occurring, please contact 9-1-1 and report the activity.
-If you observe illegally dumped solid waste, please report the dumpsite by calling our office at 913-715-6900 or completing the online form for environmental pollution or by calling 913-715-6900.
+If you observe illegally dumped solid waste, please report the dumpsite by completing the online form for environmental pollution or by calling 913-715-6900.